alitsaa/frontend-challenges/README.md

 # frontend-challenges
-repo of frontend mentor challenges
+repo for frontend mentor challenges

+first challenge - qr code using only HTMl and CSS